Human papillomavirus infection: Cervical testing

 Guidelines from the American Cancer Society recommend different screening strategies for cervical cancer based on a woman's age, screening history, risk factors, and choice of tests.
 Because of the link between HPV and cervical cancer, the ACS currently recommends early detection of cervical cancer in average-risk asymptomatic adults primarily with cervical cytology by Pap smear, regardless of HPV vaccination status.
-Women aged 30–65 should preferably be tested every 5 years with both the HPV test and the Pap test.
+Women aged 30–65 should preferably be tested every 5 years with both the HPV and the Pap tests.
 In other age groups, a Pap test alone can suffice unless they have been diagnosed with atypical squamous cells of undetermined significance (ASC-US).

-Co-testing with a Pap test and HPV test is recommended because it decreases the rate of false-negatives.
-According to the National Cancer Institute, "The most common test detects DNA from several high-risk HPV types, but it cannot identify the types that are present.
-Another test is specific for DNA from HPV types 16 and 18, the two types that cause most HPV-associated cancers.
-A third test can detect DNA from several high-risk HPV types and can indicate whether HPV-16 or HPV-18 is present.
-A fourth test detects RNA from the most common high-risk HPV types.
-These tests can detect HPV infections before cell abnormalities are evident.
+Co-testing with a Pap test and HPV test is recommended because the combination has higher sensitivity for detecting CIN2+/CIN3+ than cytology alone, thereby reducing false-negative results.
+Randomized trials and systematic reviews have shown that HPV-based screening detects high-grade cervical intraepithelial neoplasia earlier than cytology alone, while co-testing provides additional reassurance in some screening settings.
+Current HPV assays vary in their design: some detect pooled DNA from multiple high-risk HPV types, others specifically identify HPV16 and HPV18, some provide partial genotyping, and others detect E6/E7 mRNA from high-risk HPV types.
+Because HPV infection precedes the development of cytological abnormalities, these molecular tests can identify women at increased risk before abnormal cervical cells are visible on a Pap smear.

 "Theoretically, the HPV DNA and RNA tests could be used to identify HPV infections in cells taken from any part of the body.
 However, the tests are approved by the FDA for only two indications: for follow-up testing of women who seem to have abnormal Pap test results and for cervical cancer screening in combination with a Pap test among women over age 30."